SamuelMaltais/marihacks2021/README.md

 **How to enable the backend:**

-The Heroku profile will automatically launch the app.py

-command line:  python app.py
+The Heroku procfile will automatically launch the app.py If you were to use another cloud provider, as long as it lauches app.py, everything should work fine command line:  python app.py

 **Problems we encountered**

 We could not manage to finish our editor or out inventory display.
 The only part we have working cleanly is the food bank information page.
+It took us too much time to learn SQL queries, but we're glad all the required functions are present.